-Philosophers and scientists have long wondered what goes on in the minds of animals, not to mention all those tens of millions who have animal companions.
+Many of us – philosophers and scientists, not to mention all those tens of millions who have animal companions – have long wondered what goes on in the minds of animals.
 Dr. Temple Grandin, a high functioning person with autism, has spent a lifetime empathizing with animals, working with farmers, ranchers, large corporations like McDonalds and Burger King, helping them to better understand animals and their behavior in order to make their care more humane.
 “Autism,” she argues, “closely mimics the way animals perceive the world.
 It is a world without language and full of pictures.”
-Indeed, she asserts that animals are autistic savants whose intelligence is unseen by most people.
+Indeed, she asserts that animals are autistic savants whose intelligence is unseen by most people. (hosted by Michael Toms)

 - How autistic people and animals think in pictures